jgm/pandoc/doc/getting-started.md

 If you want to create a PDF, you'll need to have LaTeX installed.
-(See [MacTeX](https://tug.org/mactex/) on OS X, [MiKTeX](https://miktex.org) on Windows, or install the texlive package in linux.)
+(See [MacTeX](https://tug.org/mactex/) on OS X, [MiKTeX](https://miktex.org) on Windows, or install the texlive package on Linux.)
 Then do

     pandoc test1.md -s -o test1.pdf